 Students are required to submit abstracts of their research for review by a selection committee of Emory training faculty from STEM-related programs, including those doctoral programs that align with the MD/PhD program.
-A wide breadth of abstract categories are covered (see STEM Symposium Brochure at right for details).
+A wide breadth of abstract categories are covered.
 Ten students will be selected to give oral presentations, and all others will present their research in a poster session.

 There will be ample opportunity to meet with faculty and students of the participating programs, including training grants programs.
 Breakout sessions will cover topics relevant to students at this stage of their careers and advisors of such students.